dwellbrock/ohdsi-iris-macos-env/README.md

 2. Install GitHub CLI (if not already installed) and download volume snapshots:

-   Note – This step Homebrew.
+   Note – This step requires Homebrew.
 If you don’t already have Homebrew, install it first:
    ```bash
    /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"
    ```